Oxford International College Locations

 Our certificate programs in Halifax are designed to prepare students for the job market in Canada and beyond.
 Whether your interest lies in computer science, health services, or business management, our certificate and diploma programs have it all.

-The most sought-after certificate programs in Halifax are:
+The most sought-after certificate program in Halifax:

-- Healthcare certification
+• Healthcare certification

 2. Popular English Courses in Halifax